How Long Do Yuzu Last In The Fridge?

 Whole Yuzu

-Whole yuzu can last quite well in the fridge.
-When storing whole yuzu, it's best to place them in the crisper drawer where the temperature and humidity levels are ideal for citrus fruits.
-Make sure they are dry and avoid wrapping them in plastic bags, as this can trap moisture and accelerate decay.
+Whole yuzu lasts well in the fridge.
+Place it in the crisper drawer, where the temperature and humidity levels are ideal for citrus fruits.
+Make sure the fruit is dry and avoid sealing it in plastic bags, which trap moisture and accelerate decay.
+Wrapping each yuzu loosely in a paper towel absorbs excess moisture and keeps it dry.

 Storage Method Expected Shelf Life